akshaykhoje/Vehicle-Info/README.md

 expo start
 ```
 ```
+cd backend
 flask run -h 192.168.31.108
 ```
-6. You can run it on your android emulator to use this project
+6. You can run it on your android emulator OR using expo app to use this project

 ## Mentor